-Cowin Financial Literacy Program | Teachers College Columbia University
+Cowin Financial Literacy Program

-Cowin Financial Literacy Program - Online Course
+Cowin Financial Literacy Program

-April 1, 2023 - May 15, 2023
+April 1, 2024 — May 15, 2024

 Teachers College, Columbia University is offering an online version of its Cowin Financial Literacy Institute.
-Based on an asynchronous online learning experience, the course will provide classroom teachers, pre-service teachers and other educators with classroom-ready instructional resources, strategies, and support to teach financial concepts (savings, investing, budgeting, financial planning, credit, risk, consumption, and diversification) to high school students.
+Based on an asynchronous online learning experience, the non-credit course will provide classroom teachers, pre-service teachers and other educators with classroom-ready instructional resources, strategies, and support to teach financial concepts (savings, investing, budgeting, financial planning, credit, risk, consumption, and diversification) to high school students.

-A total of 150 Cowin Fellows will be admitted to the online course at no cost, thanks to the generous support of TC Trustee and alumna Joyce B. Cowin.
+A total of 150 Cowin Fellows will be admitted to the online non-credit course at no cost, thanks to the generous support of TC Trustee and alumna Joyce B. Cowin.

 We encourage TC alumni, superintendents, assistant superintendents, principals and assistant principals to enlist educators in their districts and schools to enroll in the program.
 Space is limited.

-*Any attendee who is taking this course for CTLE credit for NY State must enter their name exactly as it appears on the TEACH website in accordance with NYSED requirements.
+*Any attendee who is taking this non-credit course for CTLE credit for NY State must enter their name exactly as it appears on the TEACH website in accordance with NYSED requirements.

 WHY ATTEND